samirelanduk/penumbra/docs/tech-spec.md

 For the most part, Penumbra leaves these defaults in place.
 It does however override the `insertBreak` method via a custom plugin, so that if the cursor is at the end of a heading, the next element created is a paragraph, not a new heading.

+It also responds to certain patterns in text to modify the current block type:
+- Typing "- " will make the current block a bullet point, using the functions defined for the toolbar.

 ## Preview Mode

 The full Penumbra text interface is provided as the `Penumbra` element, and the home page just renders this.